Recognizing the Signs of Stroke in Seniors

 If you’re concerned an elder adult (or a person of any age) is experiencing a stroke, please do not hesitate to call emergency services immediately – especially because signs of stroke aren’t always clear.

 For older adults who have experienced a stroke, please know daily assistance and loving care may benefit their quality of life immensely.
-Call SALMON Health and Retirement at (800) 446-8060 if you have any additional questions.
+Contact us here if you have any additional questions.